livekit/livekit_composite/knowledge_base/livestream_mode.md

 When using LiveKit's livestream mode, the system optimizes for large rooms by controlling which participant information gets broadcasted to all users in the room.

-## How Participant Classes Work
+## Participant Types

-In livestream mode, participants are divided into two classes:
+In livestream mode, participants are divided into two types:

 ### Publishers